The COVID-19 vaccine is now available to all New York residents 5 and older.

 Reporting Lag Time: Data are updated daily with a one-day lag, meaning that the most recent data in today's update are from yesterday.
 Data from previous days will be updated as vaccination records are processed.

-Demographic Data: Some vaccination records do not include race/ethnicity data.
+Demographic Data: When a person gets vaccinated, they self-report their race/ethnicity, sex, location and other demographic data.
+This information may also be collected from electronic health records.
+However, some vaccination records do not include race/ethnicity data.
 The CDC requires this data be reported, but it has not always been a requirement and is inconsistently reported.

 Health Inequities in Data: Differences in health outcomes and vaccination coverage among racial and ethnic groups are due to long-term structural racism, not biological or personal traits.